Skip to content

 back up your registry before making changes, or create a System Restore point as a precaution.

-To turn this off later, set the value to 0 or delete the entry entirely.
-You may need to restart your computer for these changes to take effect.
+To turn off Google Safe Search enforcement, set the `force_google_safe_search` registry value to `0` or delete the registry entry entirely.
+A computer restart often makes these changes effective.

 Reference: